Contact Us

 If we can't ever find information in regards to authors' rights, we always ask the publisher directly for permission.
 If they grant it, then it's not a problem.
 If they deny permission, we accept that, and won't post the document.

-Our job is to make sure that your work is accessible and reaches the largest readership possible without you getting in trouble with your publishers.
+Our job is to make sure that your work is accessible and reaches the largest readership possible without violating copyright and publisher restrictions.